abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   - **But that’s risky, people can overwrite**, So we can use **composition** to make it more readable and less risky.

-- Composition is a fancy term which means "combining pure functions to build more complicated ones" (make complex programs out of simple functions).
+- Composition is a fancy term which means **"combining pure functions to build more complicated ones"** (make complex programs out of simple functions).

+  - Useful when you want to have specific order to run the (operations / steps / functions) on the data

   ![composition](./img/composition.png)